-I was called to the Ontario Bar in 2013, after obtaining my law degree from the University of Ottawa’s Faculty of Law.
+I was called to the Ontario Bar in 2013, after obtaining my law degree from University of Ottawa’s Faculty of Law.
 During law school, I exhausted all courses in family law including Advanced Family Law, Collaborative Family Law and Children and the Law.
-I customized academic learning opportunities outside the regular curriculum and completed two professor directed research courses: judicial discretion in the family law courts and an international adoption case study.
+I customized academic learning opportunities outside the regular curriculum and completed two professor directed research papers: judicial discretion in the family law courts and an international adoption case study.
 I also completed a major research paper on legal remedies for breaches in domestic contracts.

-Prior to joining Russell Alexander, I was legal counsel for the Children’s Aid Society in the regions of Peel and Toronto.
-My experience in child protection and representing an institutional litigant gave me clinical insights on the impact of conflict on children and disruption within the family unit.
+Prior to joining Russell Alexander, I was legal counsel for Children’s Aid Society in the regions of Peel and Toronto.
+My experience in child protection and representing an institutional litigant gave me insights on the impact of conflict on children and disruption within the family unit.
 I was litigating in court on a frequent basis, routinely managing crisis and time-sensitive legal matters.
 Prior to being Society counsel, I was a Staff Family and Child Protection Lawyer for Legal Aid Ontario and this gave me exposure to a very diverse clientele with complex circumstances.